“It made me think about my local community and what I value about it.” Participant

-Make, Do & Friends is part of our programme of work for older people in rural areas.
-It delivered creative workshops and events in villages in Mid-Suffolk and Babergh, providing the opportunity to share and learn new skills whilst enjoying a cuppa with friends and neighbours.
+Make, Do & Friends is part of our programme of work for older people in rural areas of Mid Suffolk and Babergh.

 Who is Make, Do & Friends for?

-Make, Do & Friends is for older people in rural villages and towns in Mid-Suffolk and Babergh.
+Make, Do & Friends is for adults (55+) in rural villages and towns in Mid Suffolk and Babergh.

 When & Where is Make, Do & Friends happening?

 Make, Do & Friends is a two-year programme and runs until March 2021.
 Since it began, it has taken place in village halls and community markets, around duck ponds and echoing barns and in county parks and along footpaths.

 Make, Do & Friends has been supported using public funding by the National Lottery through Arts Council England and also generous funding from Baring Foundation and Suffolk Community Foundation (Suffolk Rural Fund, Realising Ambitions East Fund and Realising Ambitions West Fund)